Sanglorian/orcus/Orcus Advanced Options - current.md

 *At the start of the second minute,* the wind speeds increase to strong (30 mph and the rain picks up into a full thunderstorm.
 At the start of each of their turns, characters suffer an attack: +13 vs Reflex; the target falls prone.
 If the target is already prone, they are swept overboard and take 4d6 damage.

-Standing up from prone takes a minute, and a successful Acrobatics or Athletics check (DC 12).
+A prone character cannot move around the vessel or generally make checks to resolve the challenge.
+They may attempt to stand up, which takes one minute and requires a successful Acrobatics or Athletics check (DC 12).

 A character that is overboard takes 4d6 damage at the end of each turn that they remain overboard.

-Climbing back from overboard takes a minute, and a successful Acrobatics or Athletics check (DC 17).
+A character swept overboard cannot move around the vessel or make checks to resolve the challenge.
+They may only attempt to climb back aboard.
+This takes a minute and requires a successful Acrobatics or Athletics check (DC 17).
 A character on the main deck can forfeit their check to instead throw a rope overboard, which gives the character a +5 bonus on their check.
 A character who climbs back from overboard arrives at the main deck.

 *At the start of the third minute,* lightning crashes in the sky above the PCs’ vessel.
 Each minute, there is a 25% chance that a lightning bolt will strike the ship and do 10d6 electricity damage to it (this counts as one additional failure).